kimsos0723/sniffox/README.md

-# SNIFOX
+# SNIFFOX

 ## Explanation

-SNIFOX is arp spoofing tool,\
+SNIFFOX is arp spoofing tool,\
 sslstrip was not applied but It had a successful test on Http